 Does it mean that if your website is faster than all your competitors’ web applications even by a fracture of a second your company would be #1 in search results?
 No, not at all.
 But if your web pages load within the 3 second threshold and your rivals’ pages aren’t, then you have a competitive advantage as far as Google the Almighty is concerned.

-The consequences of not having your website performance optimized are pretty much straightforward: your business will continue wasting money on online advertising, paying for clicks just to let people abandon the process midway; you will miss many business opportunities; competitors will eventually catch up and get the upper hand.
+The consequences of not having your website performance optimized are pretty much straightforward — your business will continue to waste money on online advertising, paying for clicks just to let people abandon the process midway.
+You will miss many business opportunities, and your competitors will eventually catch up and get the upper hand.

 To check your website speed for free you can visit GTmetrix.
 You can also use this tool to perform a page speed check on multiple pages at once — Experte.
 You don’t need to register or pay on either of the resources.
 It’s awesome.
 Test your home page and the most important sales pages, then substitute the "AS" (actual load speed) in the formula with a page speed result.